FAQ

 After that, they realised they had built up unique knowledge, and were able to demonstrate that the concept of a high efficiency solar car could actually work for commercial markets, solving a major issue on range and charging.

-It’s important to remember that we are bringing something entirely new to the market – Lightyear 0 is the first of its kind.
+It’s important to remember that we are bringing something entirely new to the market – Our solar car is the first of its kind.
 When innovating technology of this distinction, the path is not linear and, if you want to do it right, it is not short.
-To deliver a safe, road-legal solar, we must ensure we get it right the first time.
-We do not make compromises when it comes to our technology and product.
+To deliver a safe, road-legal solar car, we must ensure we get it right.
+We do not make compromises when it comes to our technologies and products.

-Our technology is designed with efficiency in mind, the more efficient the car, the better its impact on the environment and the driver’s experience.
-We take this efficiency to the next level within every design choice we make, and therefore we can deliver a car that needs 80% less charging and has twice the range on the same battery pack.
+Our technology is designed with efficiency in mind.
+The more efficient the car, the lower its impact on the environment and the driver’s experience.
+We take this efficiency to the next level within every design choice we make, and therefore we can build a car that requires 80% less charging and has twice the range on the same battery pack.
 The biggest challenge in this principle is honing in on every design element to maximise efficiency while still ensuring the car meets all of our other design standards.

-Our next crucial milestone will be getting our first Lightyear 0 models on the road.
-Once we have successfully demonstrated the technology with Lightyear 0, we will be able to shift our focus to the introduction of our subsequent mass-market model, Lightyear 2.
+Our next crucial milestone will be revealing the technical prototype of Lightyear 2.
+After we have successfully demonstrated our technology with Lightyear 0, we shifted our focus to the introduction of our mass-market model, Lightyear 2.

 Our goal is to bring our Lightyear 2 model to the Netherlands in 2025, and in the EU/UK/US from 2026 onwards.

-We currently do not offer test drives but will resume offering them again in spring 2023.
+We currently do not offer test drives.
 We will let you know when we have more detailed information available.

 We’re looking forward to the day when we can share the Lightyear experience with more of you!